jsade/obsidian-vale/README.md

 ### Editor settings

+- **Check on note open**: Automatically runs Vale when you open or switch to a note (enabled by default)
-- **Auto-check on changes**: Automatically runs Vale when switching notes or after editing (disabled by default)
+- **Auto-check on changes**: Automatically runs Vale after editing (disabled by default)
+- **Auto-open results pane**: Opens the results pane automatically when running checks (disabled by default)
 - **Editor toolbar button**: Show/hide the Vale check button in the editor toolbar
 - **Status bar**: Show/hide check status at the bottom of the window